Tournament Rules

 Destructive competition

-• 1 white board
+- 1 white board

-• 1 palm heel
+- palm heel strike

-• Knife hand or reverse knife hand
+- Knife hand or reverse knife hand

-• Left side kick
+- Left side kick - back leg

-• Right side kick
+- Right side kick - back leg

-• Reverse side kick or spinning back kick
+- Reverse side kick/spinning back kick

-• 1 black board
+- 1 black board

-• 1 palm heel
+- palm heel strike

-• Knife hand or reverse knife hand
+- Knife hand or reverse knife hand

-• Jumping left side kick
+- Jumping left side kick - from parallel ready stance

-• Jumping right side kick
+- Jumping right side kick - from parallel ready stance

-• Jumping reverse side kick
+- Jumping reverse side kick

 Bandages and strapping